oriod-malo/Custom-MIPS32-CPU/README.md

 # Custom-MIPS32-CPU
-A custom, reduced ISA MIPS32 CPU.
+A custom, reduced ISA MIPS32 CPU, updated from the previous.

 ## General Description